Blogs

 How Cloud Computing is Shaping the Future of AR and VR: Opportunities and Challenges

 Augmented Reality (AR) and Virtual Reality (VR) are no longer niche innovations.
 They’ve become transformative technologies in gaming, healthcare, education, and remote collaboration.
-But as immersive experiences grow more complex, so do their computing needs.
+As immersive experiences become more sophisticated, their computing demands rise—prompting a deeper reliance on cloud infrastructure.

 Key Advantages of Cloud Computing in AR/VR